-Discover the international art of lithography!
+Discover the international art of lithography

 In addition to the permanent collection, the Dutch Museum of Lithography regularly highlights a special artist or a specific theme with a new exhibition.